rafaelmelom-dev/ulauncher-gnome-window-switcher/README.md

 3. Select: Press Enter on the desired window to activate it and close the Ulauncher window.

+(if the icon has changed, it is necessary to realaunch the Ulauncher to icon work, just use `pkill ulauncher` and reopen it.
+If you can't do this, reboot your computer)

 # Development

 If you are contributing or debugging, you can run the extension in development mode to see verbose logging: